davervw/c-simple-emu6502-cbm/README.md

 ![GO 128](media/c128_on_m5.png)

-Work in progress.
-Current state includes rendering full color screen on M5Core LCD and supporting multiple Core models with a define change in M5Core.h.
+Features include rendering full color screen on M5Core LCD and supporting multiple Core models with a define change in M5Core.h.
 60 times a second IRQ implemented to blink cursor.
-Requires SD support for roms, tested with Core2 and CoreS3 (must change defines in local M5Core.h).
+Requires SD support for roms and .D64/1541 floppy emulation, tested with Core2 and CoreS3 (must change defines in local M5Core.h).
 GO 128 and GO 64 switch back and forth.

 Build instructions